D'Arcy Island: History

 The island was used as a leper colony for Chinese immigrants from 1891 to 1924, when the inhabitants were moved to Bentinck Island, closer to Victoria.
-Ruins of the buildings built during that time are still visible.
+Ruins of the time's buildings still visible.

-D'Arcy Island's proximity to the United States border was exploited by famous American bootlegger Roy Olmstead in the smuggling of Canadian liquor, primarily whisky, to Washington State.
+D'Arcy Island's proximity to the border with the United States was exploited by American bootlegger Roy Olmstead in the smuggling of Canadian liquor, primarily whisky, to Washington State.
 His operation would transport the liquor from Victoria, British Columbia, to islands in Haro Strait, including D'Arcy, for later pickup by smaller craft that would move the contraband during rough weather, making it more difficult for the Coast Guard to detect them.

-D'Arcy was declared a marine park in 1961, and included as part of the Gulf Islands National Park Reserve in 2003.
+D'Arcy was declared a marine park in 1961 and included as part of the Gulf Islands National Park Reserve in 2003.

 Access

 D'Arcy is accessible by private watercraft only.